I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

 Investment Potential: 6.5 out of 10

-Of that total however only around 1700 have earned a PSA 10 grade, owning to the black borders on the cards which can chip and turn white easily.
+Of that total, however, only around 1700 have earned a Gem-Mint, PSA 10 grade.
+This is due primarily to the condition sensitivity of the cards, with the black borders, which can chip and turn white easily.

 1987 Donruss Barry Bonds Rookie Card PSA Population Report - Over 25,000 cards graded.

-PSA 10 copies have been increasing in value of late and selling for around $150.
-It will be interesting to see if this card and his others fall of due to his lack of HOF election this year.
+1987 Donruss Bonds rookies in PSA 10 grade have been increasing in value of late and selling for around $150.
+It will be interesting to see if this card and his others fall due to his lack of HOF election.

 10. 1987 Topps Barry Bonds (RC) #320